kslg/dev-worthy/README.md

 ### Surface

-Much of the design of the site is based on using [Bootstrap]() styling across the site.
-This framework was chosen due to the experience of team members……
+The design of the site has been implemented using [Bootstrap](https://getbootstrap.com/) styling across the site.
+This framework was chosen due to the experience of team members.
+Streamlining the main aspects of the site's style allowed for members to spend more time with functionality and content creation.

 #### Typography